 Lindsay graduated from the University of Toronto with a Masters degree in Physical Therapy.
 She received the Canadian Physiotherapy Association Award for obtaining the highest academic and clinical standing among her peers, and was the valedictorian of her graduating class.
 Prior to entering Physical Therapy, Lindsay obtained a Masters degree in Medical Biophysics, for her work in cancer research which took place at the Ontario Cancer Institute and Princess Margaret Hospital.

-Lindsay is a published author of her research into the long-term impact of partially delisting physiotherapy services in Ontario (Physiotherapy Theory and Practice (2008),24:5,329-343).
+Lindsay is a published author, including a recent publication entitled “The Cardiac Rehabilitation Model Improves Fitness, Quality of Life, and Depression in Breast Cancer Survivors” (J Cardiopulm Rehab Prev.
+EPub 2017 May 18), highlighting her passion for research on the benefits of exercise for cancer patients.
 She has been affiliated with the University of Toronto’s Physical Therapy program for several years, as a past clinical reasoning tutor, peer coach for students needing additional support, clinical internship instructor, and past member of the Clinical Education Advisory Committee.

 In her spare time, Lindsay spends her time running after her two young boys, enjoying any chance she gets to get on her bicycle or go for a run.